-Please join us for an evening with Rafael Moneo, Harry Cobb, and Peter Eisenman as they investigate the question, “How will architecture be conceived?”
-Each participant will give brief presentations after which they will engage in a discussion.
+Join us for an evening with Henry N. Cobb, Peter Eisenman, and Rafael Moneo as they investigate the question, “How will architecture be conceived?”
+Each participant will give a brief presentation, after which, they will engage in an intimate discussion together on stage.

 Henry N. Cobb (AB '47, MArch ’49) was among three University alumni to receive the Harvard Medal during the 2017 commencement exercises.
 The award, which recognizes extraordinary service to the University, was presented to honorees by Harvard University President Drew Gilpin Faust at the Annual Meeting of the Harvard Alumni Association.

 Cobb is the first Harvard Graduate School of Design alumnus to receive the Harvard Medal in 30 years, and only the second GSD alumnus to be honored with the award.

 Cobb has demonstrated a strong commitment to Harvard as an alumnus, teacher, administrator, and architect.
 During his term as president of the Harvard Graduate School of Design (GSD) Association from 1969 to 1971, he also served as an appointed director for the HAA, representing the GSD, and as a member of the GSD visiting committee.
 From 1980 to 1985, he was studio professor of architecture and urban design and chair of the Department of Architecture, where he continues to teach occasionally as a visiting lecturer and design critic.
 Currently, he serves as an honorary member of the GSD Campaign Committee.